keemarice/PowerOutages/README.md

   frameborder="0"
 ></iframe>

-*NERC Regions Bar Chart: This chart shows the number of outages per North American Electric Reliabillity Coporation(NERC) region.
+*NERC Regions Bar Chart: This chart shows the number of outages per North American Electric Reliability Corporation (NERC) region.
 ECAR and FRCC have the most outages from 2000-2016.*

 <iframe
   src="assets/outage_map.html"